 After paying the fee, please fill out also the form that is below.

 The society organizes each year an international conference on a topical theme with changing partner organizations.
-The society is currently cooperating with its sister organizations in Nordic countries so as to co-organize joint events in the future.
-Development Days 2019 (28.2.-1.3.2019) is titled Repositioning global development: changing actors, geographies and ontologies.
-See more about the 2019 conference here.
+The society is cooperating with its sister organizations in Nordic countries so as to co-organize joint events and conferences.

 Our past events include: